Twisted equivariant quasi-elliptic cohomology and M-brane charge: Twisted quasi-elliptic cohomology

 Two $\theta$-twisted $G$-equivariant vector bundles over $X$ are isomorphic if and only if they are isomorphic as $G^\theta$-equivariant vector bundles.
-With this in mind, we state the following definition, which is Definition 7.2 in \cite{twistedK}.
+With this in mind, we state the following definition, which is \cite[Definition 7.2]{adem2003}.

 \begin{definition} The $\theta$-twisted $G$-equivariant K-theory of a $G$-space $X$, denoted by $K^\theta_G(X)$, is defined to be the Grothendieck group of isomorphism classes of $\theta$-twisted $G$-equivariant vector bundles over $X$. \end{definition}